S-Roshan97/Embedded-Systems-IOT-and-Electronic-Projects/README.md

 A collection of my **Embedded Systems, IoT, and Electronics Projects** focused on sensors, automation, robotics, and real-world hardware applications.

-This repository demonstrates practical implementations using Arduino and sensor modules, along with circuit designs and code examples useful for beginners, hobbyists, and electronics enthusiasts.
+This repository demonstrates practical implementations using Arduino, ESP32, MicroPython, and various sensor modules, along with circuit designs and code examples useful for beginners, hobbyists, and electronics enthusiasts.

 ---